 This revolutionary mission includes a suite of 10 instruments that work together to resolve fundamental scientific questions about the local interstellar medium, the boundaries that surround our solar system, and how particles are accelerated to high energies in space.

 IMAP offers wide-ranging and groundbreaking opportunities for scientific discovery.
 For example, IMAP reveals how cosmic rays are filtered by the heliosphere.
 These particles pose risks to astronauts and technological systems.
 They may even play a role in the formation and presence of life itself in the universe.

 The IMAP science team consists of many of the world’s leaders in instrumentation, data analysis, theory & modeling, and understanding of particle acceleration and the global heliosphere.
+The mission is led by PI Prof. David McComas in the Space Physics at Princeton Group.
 Together, IMAP’s 10 instruments provide the first comprehensive in-situ and remote global observations to discover the fundamental physical processes that control our solar system’s evolving space environment.
 Additional information about the mission can be found in the Open Access IMAP Paper.